 PORTSMOUTH, Va. – A man who was charged with Attempted Capital Murder has been found guilty.

-18-year-old Argo Terell Rayeford pleaded guilty on March 27 and was found guilty and sentenced to 10 years in prison (five suspended) with 10 years probation.
+18-year-old Argo Terell Rayeford pleaded guilty on March 27 and was found guilty and sentenced to a total of 30 years in prison for multiple offenses.
+He was sentenced to 27 years for this murder charge with 15 of those years suspended and 10 years of probation.

 Rayeford was found guilty after an armed robbery in August, 2016.